badw/badw.github.io/index.md

 ## About
-I am a post doctoral research assistant (PDRA) in computational materials chemistry at University College London.
+I am a post doctoral research associate (PDRA) in computational materials chemistry at University College London.
 My work has involved the simulation of bulk and defect properties of semiconductors for a wide range of applications including: *n* and *p*-type transparent conductors, photocatalysis and thermoelectrics.
 My main interests are in the determination and prediction of new materials for various semiconductor applications as well as understanding the enhancements and limitations that defects and dopants provide.

 ## Education and Training